Eucharist (band): History

-Eucharist split up again and some members started playing in other bands.
-Erlandsson, for example, played drums on two tracks of In Flames' EP Subterranean.
-In 1996, Johnsson and Erlandsson started working with Eucharist again and they were instantly offered a deal by WAR Music (a new label risen from the ashes of Wrong Again Records) and the album, Mirrorworlds, released in 1997 was the result.
-But again, after a short tour in early 1998, Eucharist split up.
+Eucharist split up again.
+Some members started playing in other bands.
+Erlandsson played drums on two tracks of In Flames' EP Subterranean.
+In 1996, Johnsson and Erlandsson started working with Eucharist again, and WAR Music (a new label risen from the ashes of Wrong Again Records) offered them a deal.
+The album, Mirrorworlds, released in 1997, was the result.
+After a short tour in early 1998, Eucharist split up.

-In 2001, A Velvet Creation was re-released on Regain Records on both CD and vinyl.
-This time remastered, and with the two songs from the W.A.R.
+In 2001, A Velvet Creation was remastered and re-released on Regain Records on both CD and vinyl, with the two songs from the W.A.R.
 Compilation session as bonus tracks.
-The cover was also printed in the correct color, but this time Markus Johnsson's name was misprinted as Marcus Johansson.
-In 2011 Mirrorworlds was released for the first time on vinyl by Wolfsbane records, including a limited edition version with a bonus 7" featuring 'The View' from 1993's Deaf Metal Sampler released by Deaf Records a sublabel of Peaceville.
+The cover was printed in the correct color, but this time Markus Johnsson's name was misprinted as Marcus Johansson.
+In 2011, Mirrorworlds was released for the first time on vinyl by Wolfsbane records, including a limited-edition version with a bonus 7-inch featuring 'The View' from 1993's Deaf Metal Sampler released by Deaf Records a sublabel of Peaceville.

-As of April 2016, the band reunited with the original line up playing the first show in 18 years at Metal Reunion PTD3 festival at Sweden.
+As of April 2016, the band reunited with the original lineup playing the first show in 18 years at Metal Reunion PTD3 festival at Sweden.

-In 2022, the band's third album I Am the Void was released.
-This album shows a more melodic black metal sound, without completely sacrificing the band's death metal roots.
+In 2022, the band's third album, I Am the Void, was released.'
+This album shows a more melodic black metal sound, without sacrificing the band's death metal roots.